FriendlyUser/chatgpt-blog-generator/output/books/unpublished/incomplete/excerises.md

 Overall, this algorithm has a time complexity of O(n log n) and a space complexity of O(log n), where n is the size of the sequence.

+ 10. Implement a divide and conquer algorithm to find the convex hull of a set of points in the plane.

 Solution: